• Skip to primary navigation

 🤔 What Is Corned Beef?

 Corned beef is a salt-cured beef portion, typically a tough cut of the beef.
-Most often the cut of beef used is brisket, but can also be rump or round cuts.
-These are all cuts that do best when cooked low and slow, with plenty of liquids.
+Most often, the cut of beef used is brisket, but it can also be rump or round cuts.
+These cuts are best when cooked low and slow, with plenty of liquids.
+(I wrote an entire post on this topic; see here for more detailed information.)

 🥘 Ingredients